glencoesoftware/qupath-extension-omero-web/README.md

 The extension is intended for use with QuPath v0.5 and v0.6.

-## Relationship to Official QuPath Extension
+## Relationship to Community QuPath Extension

 This extension is a fork of the original QuPath OMERO extension, maintained by Glencoe Software.